ram-ev/ram-homepage-clean/content/english/funding/awards.md

 *Alternatively, here is all the info in a nutshell:*

-*1. you submit your anonymized work to us (incl. the form and the expert opinion).*
+1. *you submit your anonymized work to us (incl. the form and the expert opinion).*
-*2. a professional jury (usually consisting of professors, post-docs and PhD students) reviews all papers and determines the winner.*
+2. *a professional jury (usually consisting of professors, post-docs and PhD students) reviews all papers and determines the winner.*
-*3. we will inform everyone who submitted their work about the outcome of the award :-)*
+3. *we will inform everyone who submitted their work about the outcome of the award :-)*
 {{< /detail-tag >}}

 {{< detail-tag "When and how will I know if my work has received the award?" >}}